atharaq/atharaq.github.io/computability-s24/lesson0.md

 ## Setting up
 {: .no_toc}

 There are several ways to set up and install LaTeX.
-If you prefer not to install anything on your local computer, you can create a **free** account on [Overleaf.com](https://www.overleaf.com).
+If you prefer not to install anything on your local computer, you can create a **free** account on [Overleaf.com](https://www.overleaf.com?r=c1af9661&rm=d&rs=b): this is my "referral" link.
 This is the simplest way to get up and running.

 If you prefer to use LaTeX on your own computer, you will need two things: